-Another great dental logo we saw was this minimal logo design for Dental Loft.
-At first glance, the illustration part of it looks like some lines, probably combining to make a building.
+Another great dental logo we saw was this minimal logo design for a Dental Loft on birminghamdentalspecialists.com At first glance, the illustration part of it looks like some lines, probably combining to make a building.
 But designer eirini actually took a toothbrush, simplified it, turned it on its side, and modified it so it was both a toothbrush and slightly building-like.
 This way, it combines both parts of the company’s name while keeping the logo modern and clean.

 Hilborn Family Dentistry

 But sometimes, you just can’t seem to get away from the classic tooth.
 Just like with real estate logos, having a generic symbol doesn’t always have to be boring or forgettable, as surip demonstrates.
 In this case, Hilborn Family Dentistry’s logo combines the generic tooth and turns it into the H of their name.
 It’s another play on typography and illustration, a trend that seems to work well for dental logos.